Does My Business Insurance Include Cyber Liability Protection?

 • Ransomware: Another type of malicious software designed to restrict a computer’s usage until the cybercriminal gets paid a ransom.
 Typically transmitted through phishing emails.

-Independent insurance agents are familiar with common digital threats to businesses, too.
+Independent insurance agents are also familiar with common types of electronic fraud and digital threats to businesses.
 They’ll be able to help you find a cyber liability policy that covers all the basics, and then some.

 When Do I Need Additional Cyber Liability Coverage?

-If you run a business, it’s pretty much a guarantee that it would benefit from having cyber liability coverage.
+If you run a business, it’s almost a guarantee that it would benefit from having cyber liability coverage.
 If your regular business insurance policy doesn’t include coverage, it’s critical to close this gap by adding a cyber liability policy.
-Whether your business operates entirely online or only ever logs onto the Internet for email, it’s still absolutely necessary to protect it from various potential cyber-attacks.
+Whether your business operates entirely online or only ever logs onto the internet for email, it’s still necessary to protect it from various potential cyberattacks.

-Other than digital threats, business insurance provides many other important protections, such as for physical property and inventory.
+In addition to digital threats, business insurance offers various other important protections, including coverage for physical property and inventory.
 Standard business insurance policies provide these common critical protections:

-• Workers’ compensation: Covers financial losses if your employees become ill, get injured, or die from a work-related incident.
+• Workers’ compensation: Covers financial losses if your employees become ill, get injured, or die from a work-related incident or due to work duties.
 Coverage is mandatory in most states, depending on company size and the type of work being performed.

-• General liability: Covers property damage or injury claims made by a third party.
+• General liability: Covers personal property damage or bodily injury claims made by a third party.

 • Business auto: Covers company vehicles against perils like theft, vandalism, and natural disasters.

-• Property insurance: Covers loss of or damage to your physical property, including your office space’s structure.
+• Commercial property: Covers loss of or damage to your physical property, including tools, equipment, inventory, and your office space’s structure.
 Protected mishaps include fires, storms, and more.

 Though these are the basic coverages included in standard business insurance policies, you can always add on more types of coverage to get the full picture of protection.

 If your business is located along a coast or other area that’s prone to flooding, your mortgage lender may actually require you to purchase flood insurance.
 Otherwise, flood insurance is still a really good idea to have if you’re in a flood-prone area.
-Coverage is only available through the National Flood Insurance Program, which is a part of FEMA.
 Likewise, if your business is in an area prone to earthquakes, landslides, etc., you’ll want to consider an earth movement policy.

 business